***This post was written in November 2013.

 Here is a simple itinerary for a day of walking around Copenhagen.

-Starting off from the Central Station, go across the street and get a glimpse of one of Denmark’s most visited amusement park, the Tivoli.
+Starting off from the Central Station, go across the street and get a glimpse of one of Denmark’s most visited amusement park, the Tivoli Gardens.
 It was founded by Georg Carstensen in 1843.

 Vesterport station and Palads Cinema House in the background